 Apparently, a Minister of Religion can apply for a Tier 2 Minister of Religion visa if he/she has been offered a job within a faith community.
 Such as a minister of religion, missionary, or member of a religious order) in the UK.
 And the applicant is not an EEA or Swiss national and meets the other eligibility requirements.
 Moreover, an applicant cannot apply under Tier 2 General or Tier 2 ICT if he/she is applying for permission to work as a Minister of Religion in the UK.

-Quite clearly, a person is likely to get a Tier 2 Minister of Religion visa if the applicant:
+Accordingly, a person is likely to get a Tier 2 Minister of Religion visa if he/she:

-2. meets the English language requirement of CEFR B-2
+- meets the English language requirement of CEFR B2